Table of Contents

 4) SUSE Bugfix

-We developed a patch within SUSE to address the issue.
+We developed a patch within SUSE to address the issue (note that there is an improved version of the patch available by now).
 The situation for the bugfix is more complex than it might look at first, because many things are unclear or broken in the current source code:

 • the PAM module cannot know for sure if the target usersfile is supposed to be owned by root or by the to-be-authenticated user, or even some unrelated user.
 The presence of a ${HOME} path element makes it likely that the to-be-authenticated user is supposed to own the file.
 The presence of a ${USER} element is not that clear, however.